ankitects/faqs/src/the-2021-scheduler.md

 - Anki: 2.1.45+
 - AnkiMobile: 2.0.75+
 - AnkiWeb: yes
-- AnkiDroid: not yet
+- AnkiDroid: available in the alpha builds, after enabling the new schema in the advanced prefs.

-It will likely be some time until AnkiDroid supports the v3 scheduler directly.
+It will likely be some time until a stable AnkiDroid release supports the v3 scheduler directly.
 In the mean time, it will continue to show cards using the v2 scheduler, regardless of the setting you have chosen.

 Because the v3 scheduler uses a different approach to gathering and sorting cards, a v2 and v3 client may show a different number of due cards on a given